stadium-software/progress-bar/Readme.md

 1. Check the *Enable Style Sheet* checkbox in the application properties

 ## Static Progress Bar
+The static version is created using a set of Stadium controls

 ### Page Setup
 1. Drag a *Flexbox* control to a page and name it "ProgressBarContainer"